DALLAS – Today in Aviation, the first Norseman, powered by a Wright R-975-E3 Whirlwind, was flight tested on floats on November 14, 1935.

 The C-64 Norseman, also known as the Noorduyn Norseman, is a single-engine bush plane designed to fly from unimproved terrain.
-It is easily identified by its stubby landing gear protruding floats from the lower fuselage.
+It is easily identified by its stubby landing gear floats that protrude from the lower fuselage.

 Norseman aircraft have been registered and/or operated in 68 nations, as well as being based and flying in the Arctic and Antarctic.